0x10cAtlas/atlas2/README.md

-atlas2
+Atlas2
 ======

-The new version of AtlasOS.
+This will be the next version of the Atlas kernel.
+I'll upload some code soon.